Azure/azure-sdk-for-c/README.md

 You need to also call `curl_global_cleanup` once you no longer need to perform SDk client API calls.

+Take a look to [Storare Blob SDK client sample](sdk/storage/blobs/samples/src/blobs_client_example.c).
+Note how you can use function `atexit()` to set libcurl global clean up.

 The reason for this is the fact of this functions are not thread-safe, and a customer can use libcurl not only for Azure SDK library but for some other purpose.
-That makes customer responsibility to init and clean up libcurl before and after usage.
+More info [here](https://curl.haxx.se/libcurl/c/curl_global_init.html).

-This is libcurl specific only.
+**This is libcurl specific only.**

 ### Development Environment